John 20:10: Analysis

-According to Brown most scholars believe the home that the disciples depart for is not their actual home in Galilee, but rather where they had been staying in Jerusalem, although Luke seemingly indicates that some of the disciples were traveling home after the crucifixion and it is not impossible that Peter and the Beloved Disciple were embarking on the long journey.
+According to Raymond E. Brown, most scholars believe the home that the disciples depart for is not their actual home in Galilee, but rather where they had been staying in Jerusalem.
+Luke seemingly indicates that some of the disciples were traveling home after the crucifixion and it is not impossible that Peter and the Beloved Disciple were embarking on the long journey.